jeffowy/StohnCoinTest0.21/doc/README.md

-Stohn Core
+STOHN Core
 =============

 Setup
 ---------------------
-Stohn Core is the original Stohn client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Stohn transactions, which requires approximately 22 gigabytes of disk space.
+STOHN Core is the original STOHN client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of STOHN transactions, which requires approximately 22 gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Stohn Core, visit [stohn.org](https://stohn.org/).
+To download STOHN Core, visit [stohn.org](https://stohncoin.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Stohn Core on your native platform.
+The following are some helpful notes on how to run STOHN Core on your native platform.

 ### Unix